ahmdeltoky03/Pneumonia-Detection-Xray/README.md

    pip install -r requirements.txt
    ```

+3. Run Colab notebook and --> save `model : vgg19_model_03.h5`,
-3. Place the trained model in the project directory (ensure the filename matches the one used in your Flask app).
+ --> load_weights and use it in Folder Flask Application and make predictions . ` Place the trained model in the Flask Application directory (ensure the filename matches the one used in your Flask app).`

 ## Running the Application